Peter Zemmer, “Giatl” – A Unique Pinot Grigio Riserva

 Peter Zemmer makes an outstanding and distinctive Pinot Grigio.
 To the south and south-west of Cortina ssdv is the ten-hectare “cru” vineyard of Giatl, which, in the local dialect, means “little property”.
 Its terroir is ideally suitable for Pinot Grigio.

-Giatl, while on flat land at only 200m altitude, is a sun-trap.
+Giatl, while on flat land at only 200m altitudes, is a sun-trap.
 Hence summer days can be some of the hottest in Italy.
 The Ora wind blows northwards from Lake Garda from early afternoon, mitigating the heat and drying the grapes after rainfall.
 At night, the cooling winds blow south from the Dolomites.
 These winds help long and slow grape ripening, preserving acidity and aroma.

 Soils are warm and free-draining moraines, the debris left by the glaciers from the last ice age.
 Those have been reworked and added to over the past ten millennia by the nearby River Adige.
 The resultant mix is shingle, sand, and limestone.